 These are extremely wrong reasons why anyone should enter a relationship or stay in one.
-You must learn how to outsmart your abuser and put an end to your fears.
+You must learn how to outsmart your abuser and put an end to the relationship.
 Because if you don’t, you will never know what true happiness feels like.

 Trust me, being truly happy and free is worth facing your fears.
 In extreme cases, being in a relationship because of fear leads to deadly situations that can claim the life of somebody.

 Monophobia simply means the fear of being alone.
 This particular fear is growing at an alarming rate and it is fueled by peer pressure and media pressure.

 Scrolling through your social media feed, you would see picture-perfect couples.
 Speaking with your peers, you would hear a lot about love and relationships.
 Being constantly bombarded with so many relationship-related topics can make a person long for a partner of their own and dread being single and alone.